 The free tier will also get current episodes of freshman NBC shows (those airing their first season) the day after they air, and episodes of other NBC shows one week later.
 On the premium tier, you'll get every NBC show the next day.
 One interesting perk for premium subscribers: Once Late Night with Seth Meyers and The Tonight Show Starring Jimmy Fallon return to in-studio production, you'll be able to watch them before they air, at 8 p.m.
 ET, instead of waiting until 11:30 p.m.
 ET.

 The catalog is far from complete, however.
 Some shows you might associate with NBC, like Friends, Seinfeld and older seasons of Saturday Night Live, aren't on Peacock, and won't be soon, if ever.
-As mentioned, The Office won't arrive until January 2021, when Netflix's contract for the hit show runs out.

 For titles that aren't obvious classics, Peacock helpfully displays Rotten Tomatoes ratings.
-Movie thumbnails may include a red-tomato, "fresh" rating but do not display a score if the movie is rated "rotten."
+Movie thumbnails may include a red-tomato, "fresh" rating but don't display a score if the movie is rated "rotten."
 You can see the score for any movie with a Rotten Tomatoes rating, good or bad, after selecting it.

 Next to Channels, the Trending tab is also not super useful -- scroll through 10 tile-like pages that start autoplaying news, late night clips or sports highlights.
 It's kind of like flipping through 10 TV channels, and finding only YouTube clips.

-You may be able to find a deal based on your cable provider: Comcast X1 and Flex subscribers get the premium with ads version free, or the no-ads version for $4.99 a month.
+You may be able to find a deal based on your cable provider: Comcast X1 and Flex subscribers get the premium with ads version free, or the no-ads version for $5 a month.
 Cox customers get the same deal.

 It's free, so why not try it out?
 If the ads bug you or you want to watch one of the original shows, you can try out its premium tiers free for seven days as well, or find other deals depending on your platform and cable provider.